Menstrual extraction: Legality

 ME was developed and used before the Roe v.
 Wade Supreme Court decision legalized abortion in 1973.
 In order to avoid legal issues, Downer and Rothman downplayed the device's potential use as an abortion method.
-They called new technique "menstrual extraction" or "ME" to highlight its harmless use in suctioning out menstrual blood and tissue.
-To further emphasize the innocuousness of ME, "the procedure was only performed when a woman’s period was due, and they wouldn't take a pregnancy test beforehand.
+They called the new technique "menstrual extraction" or "ME" to highlight its harmless use in suctioning out menstrual blood and tissue.
+To further emphasize the innocuousness of ME, "the procedure was only performed when a woman's period was due, and they wouldn't take a pregnancy test beforehand.
 That way, everyone had plausible deniability."

 Since 1971, groups performing menstrual extractions have had an excellent safety record, obviating any opportunity for legal action culminating in the prosecution of any individual.
 However, the possibility of legal troubles continues to exist, and because of that many of these self-help groups have sought legal advice and researched the laws in the states in which they perform ME.
 Additionally, many of these self-help groups do not publicize themselves or offer menstrual extraction to those outside of their tight-knit groups, in order to protect themselves and their techniques from legal investigations.

 There is one instance in which Carol Downer had legal entanglements.
 It is well known as the "Yogurt Defense" case, in which Downer was arrested while at her self-help group and charged with practicing medicine without a license because she inserted yogurt into the vagina of Z. Budapest, another member of the group, as treatment for a yeast condition.
 Downer went to trial and was acquitted, as the jury did not see inserting yogurt as practicing medicine.